s-jcs/rider-cam/README.md

 bin/run_rider_cam
 ```

 And you should get a QR code on screen.
 Access the site and go through the OAuth consent process to receive an access token.
 Press enter and follow the instructions that will appear on screen.
-The Authentication process should only be required on the programs first run.
+The Authentication process should only be required on the program's first run.